 Teen identified by family as victim in Round Rock suspicious death

-ROUND ROCK, Texas - A teenager has been identified by his family as the victim in a suspicious death investigation in Round Rock.
+ROUND ROCK, Texas - A teenager has been identified as the victim in a suspicious death investigation in Round Rock.

 The Williamson County Sheriff's Office reported a large law enforcement presence in the 8000 block of Arezzo Drive, near Kerley Elementary School around 1:30 p.m.
 Jan.
 1.